MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-support-license.md

 ### Cause

-1. You've deployed and/or installed the Microsoft Defender for Endpoint on macOS package [Download installation packages](mac-install-manually.md#download-installation-and-onboarding-packages), but you might not have run the configuration script [Download the onboarding package](mac-install-with-intune.md#step-14-download-the-onboarding-package) that contains the license settings.
+- You can encounter an error if you've deployed and/or installed the Microsoft Defender for Endpoint on macOS package [Download installation packages](mac-install-manually.md#download-installation-and-onboarding-packages), but you might not have run the configuration script [Download the onboarding package](mac-install-with-intune.md#step-14-download-the-onboarding-package) that contains the license settings.
 For information on troubleshooting in this scenario, see [If you didn't run the configuration script](#if-you-did-not-run-the-configuration-script).

-2. You can also encounter this error message when the Microsoft Defender for Endpoint on macOS agent isn't up to date.
+- You can encounter an error message when the Microsoft Defender for Endpoint on macOS agent isn't up to date.
 For information on troubleshooting in this scenario, see [If Microsoft Defender for Endpoint on macOS isn't up to date](#if-microsoft-defender-for-endpoint-on-macos-is-not-up-to-date).

-3. You can also encounter this error message if you offboarded and reonboarded Mac from Microsoft Defender for Endpoint on macOS.
+- You can encounter an error message if you offboarded and reonboarded Mac from Microsoft Defender for Endpoint on macOS.

-4. You can also encounter this error message if a license isn't assigned to a user.
+- You can encounter an error message if a license isn't assigned to a user.
 For information on troubleshooting in this scenario, see [If a license isn't assigned to a user](#if-a-license-is-not-assigned-to-a-user).

 ### Solutions